How we are helping

 Objective 1: Promoting more effective public sector management

 Supporting Nauru to strengthen financial management capacity and economic governance is essential to maximising the benefits of available revenue.
-Australia is funding the recruitment and salaries of three deputy secretaries within the Departments of Finance, Customs and Revenue.
-These positions are responsible for policies associated with revenue collection, including customs revenue, debt management and fiscal management.
+Australia is funding the recruitment and salaries of four deputy secretaries within the Departments of Finance, Customs and Revenue.
+These positions are responsible for policies associated with revenue collection, including customs revenue, debt management, fiscal management and development policy and coordination.
+Australia also funds the position of Tax Advisor to develop and implement new taxation reforms.

 Promoting more effective public sector management